 - Rear facing lower anchor weight limit: 30 pounds

-- When used rear facing, make sure the recline ball is in the blue range
+- Recline requirements: United States: when used rear facing, make sure the recline ball is in the blue range, Canada: two weight-based recline ranges

 - Forward facing weight range 22 – 65 pounds